 - In Static Shock, a boy brings a gun to school and threatens his bully with it.
 The bully's friends tackle him, but the gun goes off and hits Richie in the leg.

 - In South Park, Kenny has died this way at least a few times.

 - This video.
 Ironically enough, it was during a gun safety presentation, and came right after he claimed to be the "only one in the room professional enough" to handle that gun, while he clearly had his finger on the trigger of a gun that does not have a manual safety.
-It wasn't a fatal accident, however; the man only shot himself in the foot, and it's also commonly believed that it had been a blank cartridge.
+It wasn't a fatal accident, however; the man only shot himself in the foot.
+It's also commonly believed that this was a stunt and it had been a blank cartridge.